Jeremy26/image-captioning/README.md

 As you can see, the fully-connected layer is cropped with the parameter `include_top=False` inside the function call.
 It means that we directly use the convolutional features and we don't activate them to a purpose (classification, regression, ...).

+## DECODER
+The decoder part is using Recurrent Neural Networks and LSTM cells to generate the captions.